Fundamentals-of-Machine-Learning-S21/Syllabus/README.md

 # Syllabus

-This repository contains the course syllabus.
+This repository contains the course syllabus: EEL 5840 Fundamentals of Machine Learning, Spring 2021.